ciresnave/easylazy/README.md

+*NOTE: Do not use this!
+[LazyCell](https://doc.rust-lang.org/std/cell/struct.LazyCell.html) has been standardized and is better!*

 # EasyLazy - Lazy initialization made easy

 Looking at the available options for lazy initialization, I found that the most